vishoo7/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What techiques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The code for this step is contained in the "In [4]" code cell of the IPython notebook.

-I normalized the input data, as there is a mathematical reason behind doing so.
+I normalized the input data using Contrast-limited Adaptive Histogram Equalization (CLAHE).
+This can help if there's a large variation in contrast among the images.
+In general, normalization is more necessary when we are dealing with data with vastly different scales.
+Here all of our pixel values are between 0-255.

-I skipped grayscaling because I don't think it would add any value (and it was mentioned as unnecessary by a udacity instructor)
+I skipped grayscaling because I don't think it would add much value (and it was mentioned as unnecessary by a udacity instructor)

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)